shizhenbo/shizhenbo.github.io/_pages/about.md

 # ⛹️ Personal Profile
 👔 <span style="font-family: 'Times New Roman', serif; font-weight: bold; font-size: 19px;">Research Associate Professor</span>, School of Computer Science and Technology, University of Science and Technology of China

-My lab is the Key Laboratory of Next Generation Web Services Computing.
-My research interests include AI Security, Computer Vision and AI for Science.
+The main research directions of our group include the foundational theory and architecture of large models, AI for Science, and computer vision.
-Currently, my research group has postdoctoral fellows, doctoral students and master students.
+Currently, my research group consists of postdoctoral researchers, doctoral students, and master’s students.
-If you are willing to explore, you can join my research group and we will make new discoveries together.
+If you are passionate about exploration, you are welcome to join my research team, and we will make new discoveries together.
-My life motto: Life is about exploration and thinking.
+My life motto: Life lies in exploration and reflection.

 **E-mail**: zbshi@ustc.edu.cn